 Hope to see you Sunday, April 15 at noon in the church to preview the finished architectural drawings, see updates on the liturgical furnishings and help launch the Centered on Christ fundraising campaign.

-Updates and Previews – March 24/25 (provided by Paul Stoffel, chair)
+Updates and Previews – March 24/25 (provided by Paul Stoffel, Committee Chair)

 Some of you may have noticed at last Sunday’s Masses with Fr.
 Allam that there were loud popping sounds.
 The connecting wire from his head-worn microphone to the transmitter bodypack needed replacing.
 Included with the sanctuary renovation project will be replacement of our four wireless microphone systems.
 The FCC has auctioned off some the TV broadcast spectrum, selling frequency bandwidth to wireless cell phone companies, most notably T-Mobile.
 Our current wireless microphones operate in these now-sold frequencies.
 So, more-frequency-agile (tuneable) microphone systems are to be purchased.